kubowania/pac-man/README.md

 • removeEventListener

 ### Next steps:
-My next goal is to make a copy of this game and apply intelligent logic to the ghost moves.
+My next goal is to make a copy of this game and apply logic to the ghost moves to make them move closer and closer to Pac-man.
 At the moment they are choosing a direction to go in at random.
 I want to apply logic that makes them move closer to wherever Pac-man is.

 Watch this space.